 Step 8: Confront Yourself

 Are you aware that you need help not just with giving but with finances in general?
-Or that as a couple, both you and your husband need help, instruction, guidance?
+Or that as a couple, both you and your husband need help, instruction, and guidance?
 If that hits close to home, be honest and do something to fix the problem.

 One way you might be able to do that is by taking a financial management course, such as Dave Ramsey’s Financial Peace or Crown Ministries courses.
 Perhaps your church has a mentorship program for younger couples where you can learn from godly older men and women.
 Maybe you need to go a step beyond and find a ‘money coach’ who can hold you accountable on a regular basis – weekly, monthly, or quarterly.
 The worst thing to do is to admit to yourself that you need help and then be too proud to ask for it.